2014–15 North American winter: Seasonal summary

 The North American winter season of 2014–15 expressed a significant level of variance.
 First, a cyclone in the Bering Sea enabled a change in the atmospheric pattern to occur; according to Jeff Masters from Weather Underground, this cyclone brought about a "ripple" in the jet stream, and the presence of a high-pressure ridge over the western United States and a low-pressure trough over the southern and central United States enabled a great intrusion of very cold air to pervade southward out of Canada.
 Following the onset of the cold wave, multiple snow events occurred; one significant storm dropped as much as 88 in of snow in a single area, and impacts covered a broad area.
 In late November, around Thanksgiving, a nor'easter traveled up the East Coast, dropping up to a foot of snow in some areas, and causing major travel headaches for much of the country.
 Due to the storm, over 4,500 flights were canceled and over 400,000 people were without power on November 27; southern New Hampshire was the worst hit, experiencing up to 200,000 outages.
 December was, at the time, the second warmest across the US.
-However, 2015 and 2021 had warmer December’s since.
+However, 2015, 2021 and 2023 have since had warmer Decembers, leaving 2014 in fifth.
 In December, yet another storm impacted parts of North America; the storm brought relief to drought-stricken parts of California, but it also brought dangerous mudflows to fire-ravaged areas where the soil could not handle the excess precipitation.
-Less than two weeks after this events, another storm impacted the Pacific coast of the United States; this storm, fueled by the "Pineapple Express", knocked out power to over one hundred thousand customers in the San Francisco Bay Area after producing strong winds.
+Less than two weeks after this event, another storm impacted the Pacific coast of the United States; this storm, fueled by the "Pineapple Express", knocked out power to over one hundred thousand customers in the San Francisco Bay Area after producing strong winds.
 Hurricane-force winds were reported in parts of the northwestern United States.
 Regions reported as much as 9 in of rainfall, and parts of the Sierra Nevada reported 19 in of snowfall.

 Due to a persistent stationary high-pressure pattern over the west coast that redirects the jet stream, it remained (and remains) in a wavy ideal configuration to bring warm air north over the western U.S. and cold air towards the south over the continental states, and to favor winter storms over the East Coast.
 Severe winter blizzards over New England are often associated with this configuration, and nearly all of the snow storms this season followed very similar tracks and had marked similarities in their synoptic evolution.
 Boston in particular saw the effects of this, experiencing six major snow storms in the first two months of the year, leaving it with over 105 in of snow.
 January 27 saw first major snowfall of 2015, with observations showing a blocked flow with warm air over the west coast, accompanied by a pronounced cold trough downstream, which pattern looks very similar to the blizzard that Boston saw on January 23, 2005.